DanielGrenehed/sortplot/README.md

 python3 main.py 8 14
 ```
 this will run from array size 2^8 to 2^14 (inclusive).

-If the graph directory is missing, the program may terminate without saving the plots to files, so make sure to create the dir if missing.
 Running the this program will overwrite the plot images already in the graphs folder!

 ## About